 While completing a placement at an LTC home, students contribute to the quality of life and well-being of residents.
 They are a valuable member of the team.
 This Student Orientation Package can be used by LTC homes to introduce students to information and resources to help prepare them for the experience.

-Information for long-term care homes to learn about existing student placement programs in Ontario.
+Information for long-term care homes to learn about existing secondary school placement programs for high school students in Ontario.

 These stories illustrate real-life accounts of the positive impact of experiential learning student placements in long-term care homes.